 This is whereby you identify the foods that you’ll stop eating once you get into a vegan diet.
-The crowding approach is when you start removing such foods as fish and eggs from your diet while including more plant-based foods.
+The crowding approach is when you remove such foods as fish and eggs from your diet while including more whole-grains, fruits, and vegetables.

 You should not suddenly replace all animal products in your diet with vegan options.
-Instead, you should start introducing more vegan ingredients gradually.
+Instead, start introducing more vegan ingredients gradually.
 Here’s how to do it:

 - Include a side salad with your pasta.

 - Prepare more vegetable-based dishes.

 After you’ve begun regularly adding vegan foods to your menu, it’s now time to do away with animal products.
 Begin by replacing some of them with a vegan alternative.
 For instance: